boulder-on/JPassport/README.md

 # Calling a native library example

-The native api refers to these a "down calls".
+The native api refers to these as "down calls".

 C, compiled into libforeign.dll or libforeign.so:
 ```